Report Offers Disturbing New Details on Deadly Bleeding Outbreak Linked to Synthetic Cannabis

 The study looked at 34 patients who were admitted to the Saint Francis Medical Center in Peoria from late March to April.
 The patients arrived at the hospital with common symptoms of blood in their urine, internal bleeding, and crippling stomach pain.
 Others showed up bleeding from their ears, eyes, or nose.
 And in one tragic, ultimately fatal, case, a 37-year-old woman was admitted to the hospital already unconscious with spontaneous bleeding inside her skull.

-“She got attention very quickly, but the severity of her injury, and the fact it was causing pressure on certain parts of the brain that control breathing—within less than a day, she experienced brain death,” lead Amar Kelkar told Gizmodo.
+“She got attention very quickly, but the severity of her injury, and the fact it was causing pressure on certain parts of the brain that control breathing—within less than a day, she experienced brain death,” lead author Amar Kelkar told Gizmodo.

 Initially, Kelkar and his colleagues suspected everything from kidney stones to rare genetic disorders might be behind the cases.
 But the widespread bleeding and growing number of similar patients being admitted to hospitals throughout the state quickly tipped them off that something else was going on.